List of Emmerdale characters introduced in 2011: Dan Spencer

 Dan comes to Emmerdale to see his children.
 Ali and her partner, Ruby, are not pleased by his presence, but Amelia and Sean enjoy having their father visit.
 Dan decides to stay around for a while and he believes he can win Ali back.
 After a couple of weeks, Dan announced he is leaving to return to work.
 Sean asks to go with him, but Dan tells him he has no flat yet.
 Dan returns to the village a few months later, still refusing to give up on his marriage, even though Ali wants a divorce.
 He moves in with Bob Hope (Tony Audenshaw) and gets a packing job at the Sharma and Sharma sweet factory.
 Sean tells him to leave Ali and Ruby alone and that he likes living with them.
 Dan takes Amelia and Sean to his house after Sean claims that Ruby kissed him.
 Dan allows the children to return home when Sean confesses to lying about the kiss.
 When Ali and Ruby fall out, Dan helps them repair their relationship.
 Dan develops feelings for Chas Dingle (Lucy Pargeter) and she reciprocates.
 After dating for a few weeks, Chas proposes to Dan, but he turns her down.
 He later changes his mind and proposes to her instead.
 Chas accepts and they begin planning their wedding.
-Dan and Chas get married but it doesn't work out as he finds out about her affair with Debbie's boyfriend Cameron.
-Dan later befriends Kerry Wyatt after her split with Andy Sugden.
+Dan and Chas get married but it doesn't work out as he finds out about her affair with Debbie's boyfriend, Cameron Murray (Dominic Power).
+Dan later befriends Kerry Wyatt (Laura Norton) after her split with Andy Sugden (Kelvin Fletcher).
 They later begin a relationship after Dan develops feelings for Kerry.
 During this time Dan offers to be a donor for his ex-wife, Ali and her girlfriend, Ruby in order to allow them to have a child together.
-Dan also supports Brenda Walker after discovering she has cancer.
-Dan and Kerry also support Brenda in the wake of her stealing and her brief split from husband, Bob and through the death of her daughter Gennie Walker.
-After, over a year dating, Kerry wants Dan to commit to their relationship after being teased by Nicola King.
+Dan also supports Brenda Walker (Lesley Dunlop) after discovering she has cancer.
+Dan and Kerry also support Brenda in the wake of her stealing and her brief split from husband, Bob and through the death of her daughter Gennie Walker (Sian Reese-Williams).
+After, over a year dating, Kerry wants Dan to commit to their relationship after being teased by Nicola King (Nicola Wheeler).
 Dan proposes to Kerry but it is clear his heart isn't really in it.
-Months later, Dan does a charity skydive for Val Pollard, who has HIV and while doing so proposes to Kerry.
+Months later, Dan does a charity skydive for Val Pollard (Charlie Hardwick), who has HIV and while doing so proposes to Kerry.
 She accepts and they plan their wedding.
 On their wedding day Dan isn't sure whether to go through with the wedding as he walked in on his brother Daz kissing Kerry.
 Dan considers jilting Kerry but they eventually go through with it.
-At the wedding reception, a man called Kev, turns up claiming to be Kerry's husband.
+At the wedding reception, a man called Kev Berry (Christopher Connell), turns up claiming to be Kerry's husband.
 It transpires that Kerry got married while on holiday and never got a divorce.
 Dan along with Kerry, Daz, and Kev are all arrested.
 While at the police station, it is discovered that Daz already has a criminal record and deliberately broke into David Metcalfe's shop in order to sell dodgy alarms.
 Dan later dumps Kerry.
 In the wake of their split, Kerry goes to Alicante leaving Dan secretly devastated.
 A few weeks later, Kerry returns just as Dan's son, Sean is about to leave for the army.
 At Sean's leaving party Dan has a one-night stand with his ex-wife, Ali.
 Dan and Ali later agree to keep it a secret but it becomes too much for Dan, so he ends up telling Kerry the truth.
 In the wake of this, he and Kerry get back together, creating tension between Kerry and Ali.
-A few weeks later, Ruby finds out that Dan and Ali had known the truth about a fire at Home Farm allegedly set slight by Ali's sister Rachel and the circumstances surrounding her departure.
+A few weeks later, Ruby finds out that Dan and Ali had known the truth about a fire at Home Farm allegedly set slight by Ali's sister Rachel Breckle (Gemma Oaten) and the circumstances surrounding her departure.
 A few weeks after this, Ruby finds out about Dan and Ali's one-night stand causing the breakdown of Ali and Ruby's relationship.